fouadrh5/poster/README.md

-# This is a Java program.
+# This is a Java Programming Language.